 In January 1996, the Company entered into a lease agreement with an unrelated third party for a new corporate office facility, in Canonsburg, Pennsylvania, which the Company occupied in February 1997.
 In May 2004, the Company entered into the first amendment to this lease agreement, effective January 1, 2004.
 The lease was extended from an original period of ten years, with an option for five additional years, to a period of 18 years from the inception date, with an option for five additional years.
-The Company incurred lease rental expense related to this facility of \$1.3 million in 2010, 2009 and 2008.
-The future minimum lease payments are \$1.4 million per annum from January 1, 2011 through December 31, 2014.
+The Company incurred lease rental expense related to this facility of \$1.3 million in each of the years ended December 31, 2011, 2010 and 2009.
+The future minimum lease payments are \$1.4 million per annum from January 1, 2012 through December 31, 2014.
 The future minimum lease payments from January 1, 2015 through December 31, 2019 will be determined based on prevailing market rental rates at the time of the extension, if elected.
 The amended lease also provided for the lessor to reimburse the Company for up to \$550,000 in building refurbishments completed through March 31, 2006.
 These amounts have been recorded as a reduction of lease expense over the remaining term of the lease.